-Day trading tends to be very popular when the market surges (e.g. the dot-com bubble or the cryptocurrency bubble).
+Day trading tends to be very popular when the market surges.
+Examples of this were the dot-com bubble and the cryptocurrency bubbles.
 This is because everyone and their grandmother can make money trading when the market is going up.
 But it’s when the market’s going down that separates the truly skilled day traders from the beginners.

-In this post we are going to look at:
+In today’s episode we are going to look at:

 - What is day trading